essence-groove/responsive-webpage-template/homepage-app/to_do_list/README.md

 ## Personal Testamonial

 I find that this app I have created is indespensible.
-This to-do list allows for clear differentiation between a to-do list, as opposed to trying to use the issues tab on a GitHub repository for multiple things that are not necessarily defined as issues.
+This to-do list allows for clear differentiation between a to-do list, as opposed to trying to use the issues tab on a GitHub repository for multiple things that are not necessarily defined as issues. - Eeshvar Das